HL7/fhir-medmorph/input/pagecontent/provisioning.md

 Events, Conditions and Actions which are the basis of knowledge artifacts have to be machine processable and have to be defined (structurally and semantically) to accommodate multiple use cases.

 MedMorph has defined a list of named events that typically occur in clinical workflows based on which notifications can be performed.
 MedMorph will use the documented [Named Events List](ValueSet-us-ph-triggerdefinition-namedevent.html) as the starting point to kickoff knowledge artifact processing.
 Typically named events occur due to updates to patient data within an EHR.
-The named events are eventually intended to be FHIR Subscription Topics as FHIR subscriptions get implemnted in the EHRs.
+The named events are eventually intended to be FHIR Subscription Topics as FHIR subscriptions get implemented in the EHRs.
 The Backend Service App subscribes to these [Subscription Topics](ValueSet-us-ph-triggerdefinition-namedevent.html) and will get notified when these events occur along with context information.

 Once the Backend Service App receives notifications of the Named Events via Subscriptions, the Backend Service App will have to evaluate the data based on the Conditions specified in the Knowledge Artifact.
 If conditions are met then the actions will be executed.
 If conditions are not met actions will not be invoked.
-In order to describe machine processable conditions, FHIR Expressions are used.
+To describe machine processable conditions, FHIR Expressions are used.
 MedMorph will use [FHIR Path](https://www.hl7.org/fhir/fhirpath.html) expressions or [CQL](https://cql.hl7.org/) expressions.

 The Actions that need to be performed are based on the different use cases considered for MedMorph architecture.
 MedMorph will use the documented [Action List](ValueSet-us-ph-plandefinition-action.html).
-The execution sequence of the various actions can be visualized as shown in Figure 10 below.
+The execution sequence of the various actions can be visualized as shown in the figure below.

  {::options parse_block_html="false" /}